7 Vital Tips for an Injured Railroad Workerby Bristol Baxley

 You are required to fill out an injury report immediately after an injury.
 Not only is it required by rule, but filling out an accident report immediately, prevents the railroad legal department from successfully arguing you were hurt at home or elsewhere, rather than at work.
 Leaving the premises before you fill out your accident report, unless you are doing so in an ambulance, gives them a better chance to make this argument in a court of law or during a claim settlement conference.

-3. List any unsafe conditions on the accident report.
+3. Truthfully report any unsafe conditions on the accident report.

 Handling this correctly is VITALLY IMPORTANT!
 We will focus on it specifically in the next email.